 - We do not charge a fee to apply for our our postgraduate programmes.

 - Within the School of Classics, applicants are assessed on their suitability for study within the School.
 If we intend to offer you a place, we may discuss with you what is the most appropriate programme.
 There is no need, therefore, to make more than one application to the School of Classics.

 - Places will normally be offered to all applicants who are considered capable of starting and completing the intended programme; there is not normally a competition for places.

 - If you expect to receive helpful results part way through the academic year in which you make your application, it may be worth considering delaying your application until these results are available.
 Note that we may impose a deadline for funding applications.

 What do you need to provide?

-All applicants are required to complete an application form and provide further documentation as follows.
+All applicants are required to complete an online application form and provide further documentation as follows.

 - Curriculum Vitae

 - 2 academic references - it is your responsibility to obtain these and make sure they are submitted.